NieneB/InternshipReport/index.md

   <figcaption> Hook model </figcaption>
 </figure>

-To engage the target group into a application the hook model will be explained. <a class="xref" href="#hook"> Figure $$ </a>This models explains how a user can become *addicted* to a online product.
+To engage the target group into a application the hook model will be explained. <a class="xref" href="#hook"> Figure 6. </a> This models explains how a user can become *addicted* to a online product.
 First there is a trigger, to make the user want to use the application.
 This could be either an external (e-mail, advertisement) or internal trigger.
 When using the product, the user can makes actions for which they have to  be rewarded.
 If a user invest in the system they will likely stay and keep using the system, for they already put time and effort in that particular system.
 With multiple rewards and investments the user will go through the process again, for they get internal triggers to perform more actions.

 # The Data